rjmeats/DailyRainfall/Notes/Daily_Rainfall_Form_Evolution_part_1.md

 <img src="page_images/K_4000_11_02.bro.jpg" style="width:700px">

-George Symons never seems to have used the term 'British Rainfall Organization' - the first usage may be by H Sowerby Wallis in Symon's obituary in the March 1900 Meteorological Magazine:
+George Symons never seems to have used the term 'British Rainfall Organization' - the first usage may be by H. Sowerby Wallis in Symon's obituary in the March 1900 Meteorological Magazine:

 <img src="page_images/MM_1900_03.bro.adj.jpg" style="width:400px">